WHO SHOULD TAKE CALCIUM SUPPLEMENTS?

-Calcium is one of the most important minerals for the human body.
-Calcium helps form and maintain healthy teeth and bones.
-Proper levels of calcium over a lifetime can help prevent osteoporosis.
+Calcium is an important mineral for the human body.
+It helps build and protect your teeth and bones.
+Getting enough calcium over your lifetime can help prevent osteoporosis.

-Most people get enough calcium in their everyday diet by eating dairy foods and leafy green vegetables.
-Older women and men may need extra calcium to prevent their bones from becoming thin (osteoporosis).
+Most people get enough calcium in their normal diet.
+Dairy foods and leafy green vegetables have high levels of calcium.
+Older women and men may need extra calcium to prevent their bones from getting thin (osteoporosis).

-Types of calcium supplements
+Forms of calcium include:

 When choosing a calcium supplement:

 - Look the word "purified" or the United States Pharmacopeia (USP) symbol on the label.

 - Avoid products made from unrefined oyster shell, bone meal, or dolomite that do not have the USP symbol.
 They may have high levels of lead or other toxic metals.

 HOW TO TAKE EXTRA CALCIUM

 Increase the dose of your calcium supplement slowly.
 Start with 500 mg a day for a week, and then add more over time.

 Try to spread the extra calcium you take over the day.
 DO NOT take more than 500 mg at a time.
 Taking calcium throughout the day will: